 Eat spicy foods.

-Alone, these factors do not cause ulcers, but they can make them worse and more difficult to heal.
+Alone, these factors do not cause ulcers, but they can make ulcers worse and more difficult to heal.

 Left untreated, peptic ulcers can result in: